 Greene’s brewery is now the highly successful Greene King brewery chain, just one of 43,000 UK companies – including several major banks – named on a database at University College London to have directly or indirectly benefited from these compensation payments.
 What can and should these companies do now to make amends?

-Our invited experts include:
+Editor and invited experts

-Sir Hilary Beckles is Chair of CARICOM (Caribbean Commission on Reparations) and Vice-Chancellor of The University of the West Indies.
+Chair of the CARICOM Reparations Commission and Vice-Chancellor of The University of the West Indies.
 CARICOM is a regional body created to establish the moral, ethical and legal case for the payment of reparations by the governments of all the former colonial powers.